Russia fires 30 cruise missiles at Ukrainian targets; Ukraine says 29 were shot down

 One person died and two were wounded by a Russian missile that got through and struck an industrial building in the southern region of Odesa, according to Serhiy Bratchuk, a spokesperson for the region’s military administration.

+The state news agency RIA Novosti, quoting a source within the emergency services, said the incident occurred not far from the city of Simferopol.
+The Crimean Railway company said the derailment was caused by “the interference of unauthorized persons” and that there were no casualties.

+Ukraine officials refuse to comment on possible acts of sabotage.
+Ukraine’s military intelligence spokesperson, Andriy Yusov, noted on Ukrainian television that Russian train lines “are also used to transport weapons, ammunition, armored vehicles.”

-Loud explosions were heard in Kyiv as the Kremlin’s forces targeted the capital for the ninth time this month in a clear escalation after weeks of lull and ahead of a much-anticipated Ukrainian counteroffensive using newly supplied advanced Western weapons.
+Overnight, loud explosions were heard in Kyiv as the Kremlin’s forces targeted the capital for the ninth time this month in a clear escalation after weeks of lull and before a much-anticipated Ukrainian counteroffensive using newly supplied advanced Western weapons.

 Ukraine also shot down two Russian exploding drones and two reconnaissance drones, according to authorities.